dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - To overcome lack of accuracy in simulation, numerous sim2real transfer techniques such as domain randomization and domain adaptation, meta-learning, and knowledge distillation have been introduced.

 - Speed of the simulation is crucial in RL
-- The nature of RL involves learning by interacting with enviroments requiring numerous trials (samples) to learn policies
+- The nature of RL involves learning by interacting with enviroments requiring numerous trials (samples) to learn policies.
+Faster simulation allows more interactions in a shorter period of time enhancing the learning process.
+-